 6) Stir and enjoy!

-As always, deciding how to brew the coffee is entirely up to you.
-Following this recipe directly will give you a great iced coffee!
-If you are brewing into something that you’ll be pouring from though (i.e. Chemex), you can also try brewing the concentrate without the ice.
+NOTE: If you are brewing into something that you’ll be pouring from though (i.e. Chemex), you can also try brewing the concentrate without the ice.
 When you are done brewing, add one or two ice cubes to the concentrate to cool it down.
 Once the concentrate is cooled you can pour it over ice in one or more cups.
-This is a great way to brew for more than one person at a time.